hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   energy-saving information from the EPA.
 For more information go to the `Home Energy Advisor website <https://www.energystar.gov/campaign/assessYourHome?fuseaction=home_energy_advisor.showgetinput>`_.
-* **Multiple Listing Services.** Being able to accurately track energy efficiency improvements and make them known to potential homebuyers is a critical step in facilitating recognition of energy efficiency in the valuation of homes.
+* **Multiple Listing Services.** Being able to accurately track energy efficiency improvements and make them known to potential home buyers is a critical step in facilitating recognition of energy efficiency in the valuation of homes.
 The HPXML effort has been coordinated with Real Estate Transaction Standard (RETS), which is a national data standard from the